arichel/PicoScheme/readme.md

 a complete numeric tower, including rational numbers and arbitrary precision arithmetic, and more advanced features like [call/cc] and *define-syntax* macros, which I haven't fully understood so far.
-However integer, floating point and complex numbers and old school lisp-style macros are implemented.
+However integer, floating point and complex numbers, call/cc as simple escape procedure and old school lisp-style macros are implemented.

 ### Credits ###
 While a more formal approach, on how to implement a dynamically typed,